Peugeot e-208 hatchback review

 - ZOE’s greater range

-While some manufacturers like Nissan and Renault believe electric cars should look a little different, Peugeot thinks choosing between petrol, diesel or electric should be as normal as choosing a trim level.
-That's why the fully electric Peugeot e-208 has been launched at the same time as the petrol and diesel models, and why it looks nearly identical.
-It's even listed in the same brochure.
+While some manufacturers, such as Nissan and Renault, believe electric cars should look a little different, Peugeot thinks choosing between petrol, diesel or electric should be as normal as choosing a trim level.
+That's why the fully electric Peugeot e-208 was launched at the same time as the petrol and diesel models, offers the same trim levels and looks nearly identical.

 The Peugeot 208 is a firm family favourite and a fully electric version of it is yet another indication that electric motoring is becoming increasingly mainstream.
-The only ways you'll be able to spot the difference are a blue lion badge, some body-coloured flashes on the grille and the e-208 badge - until you pull away in near silence, of course.
-While the Renault ZOE - the e-208’s main rival for now - has long been among the most attractive small EVs, the e-208 could is arguably even more stylish.
+The only ways you'll be able to spot the difference are a blue lion badge, some body-coloured flashes on the grille and the e-208 badge – until you pull away in near-silence, of course.
+While the Renault ZOE, one of the e-208’s main rivals, has long been among the most attractive small EVs, the e-208 is arguably even more stylish.
 It avoids the ungainly tall stance of many electric cars, and is one of the most sporty to look at as a result.

 This theme continues inside the e-208, where the low-slung driving position faces digital '3D' instruments and a small steering wheel that looks like it's been borrowed from a racing car.
 There's a youthful appeal, backed up by soft, sophisticated materials inspired by successful models like the Peugeot 3008.

 Under the bonnet, a 134bhp electric motor gives the e-208 a real turn of speed, and it feels even quicker than its official 0-62mph time of 8.1 seconds suggests.
 In Sport mode, it's noticeably more potent than the ZOE, which may have been tuned with more economical driving in mind.
-The e-208's 211-mile driving range is slightly less than the 245 miles the ZOE can manage.
+The e-208's 225-mile driving range is slightly less than the 245 miles the ZOE can manage.
 The e-208 does, however, offer faster 100kW charging than the ZOE, making it possible to add 100 miles of range in 20 minutes.
+Buying the Peugeot also gets you a longer range than the MINI Electric and Honda e.

 The Renault ZOE has had the small EV market wrapped up for a while but it faces stiff competition over the next few years.
 The Peugeot e-208 is its first stern test, and with stylish looks and an exuberant character, it's sure to win favour with some buyers.
 A poor ride and lack of cable storage mean it can't quite match the ZOE's polish, but many will be happy to overlook these small niggles.

-Peugeot wins back ground when it comes to charging, thanks to its 100kW rapid-charging capability - double that of the Renault.
-There aren't many 100kW public chargers in the UK yet, but find one and it'll add 100 miles of range in just 20 minutes.
-More common 50kW charging posts will do the same in 40 minutes, while a 7kW home wallbox can fully charge the e-208 in eight hours.
+Peugeot wins back ground when it comes to charging, thanks to its 100kW rapid-charging capability, double that of the Renault.
+Find a charger running at 100kW and it'll add 100 miles of range in just 20 minutes.
+More common 50kW charging posts will do the same in 40 minutes, while a 7kW home wallbox can fully charge the e-208 in under eight hours.
 The CCS and Type 2 charging ports are hidden behind a flap on the rear wing.
-It's worth noting a standard three-pin cable costs extra.
+It's worth noting a standard three-pin cable costs extra, but charging from a standard socket will likely take too long for many owners.

 We still find Peugeot's small steering wheel polarising, but there's no denying it makes the e-208 feel alert in town and on country lanes.
 In equal measure it can be less intuitive when manoeuvring.
 Back off the e-208's accelerator at speed and there's a mild braking force as the electric motor harnesses kinetic energy to top up the batteries.
 It's been programmed to feel as natural as possible to avoid putting off EV newcomers, but nudge the gearlever into 'B' mode and the regenerative braking force increases noticeably, so you won't have to use the brake pedal very often in routine driving.